graisondangor/cuny-advanced-data-journalism/README.md

 The Advanced Data Journalism course teaches students the next level of skills and reporting to succeed as data journalists.
 The course builds on what you learned in Data Journalism, but goes deeper into hands on data gathering, cleaning, data mining, data analysis and data visualization for storytelling.
 We will be working intensively with Python (one of the popular programming language in newsrooms that is well-leveraged or suited for working with data).
-We will also use Javascript visualization libraries for mapping and graphics.

 The course will focus on one class big reporting project (with students working in small reporting teams).
 We have two themes for this course: 1) Politics, Power and Money in New York, and 2) Economics, race and gender.
 The City of New York has a an annual budget close to $85 billion dollars - the largest of any city in the world.
 This involves thousands of contracts, vendors, services, projects, companies and lobbyist targeting elected officials (who receive campaign donations), as well as programs related to race and gender.
 Both themes work as intersectional beats that cross each other and other issues.